wb-zhai/event-location-extraction/README.md

 keyword/regex first pass with an optional LLM (Gemini) second pass; the trained encoder classifier is the cheap, high-throughput option once labeled data exists.
 See [`scripts/data/relevance/README.md`](scripts/data/relevance/README.md) for full detail.

+This filter gates **inference at scale** (§3, the whole-DB production run) only.
+It is not applied ahead of data generation — that training pipeline uses its own DB sample and needs both relevant and irrelevant articles (see §3 below).

 ### Data generation — `scripts/data/relevance/`